SensehacK/dev-cheatsheet/architecture/creational/singleton_pattern.md

 ## Code

-Important to privatize the initi() in order to not let invocation rights to anyone else.
+Important to privatize the init() in order to not let invocation rights to anyone else.

 ```swift
 class SingletonClass {